aglavic/genx/doc_source/source/install.rst

 ======

-Binary packages for Mac OS are `provided <https://github.com/aglavic/genx/releases/latest>`_ as GenX-3.X.X_Installer.dmg images that can directly be installed.
+Binary packages for Mac OS are `provided <https://github.com/aglavic/genx/releases/latest>`_ as GenX3-3.X.X-M1-Installer.pkg and GenX3-3.X.X-Installer.pkg packages that can directly be installed.
 If you are having trouble with this distribution you can try installing from source.
 (And create a trouble ticket, please.)

+Since a while the use of packages for wxPython from PyPI is possible, too.
+So system python3 with pip should be sufficent to install all requirements.
+(See instructions below.)

-Install the required python 3 packages, especially wxPython.
+If this fails, too, install the required python 3 packages, especially wxPython manually.
 I would advice using a new Anaconda environment.
 Afterwards you can install GenX from source.
 The anaconda environment packages that are known to work can be found in `conda_build.yml <https://raw.githubusercontent.com/aglavic/genx/v3.6.14/genx/mac_build/conda_build.yml>`_

-For the latest verion of wxPython the PyPI installation is possible, too.
-So system python3 with pip should be sufficent to install all requirements.

 Linux
 =====